wangjuanmt/sql-collection/interview-questions.md

 ### Que-15: How would you retrieve common records from two tables ?
 Explanation:
 By performing the task below:
-`Select employeeID from employee.
-INTERSECT Select EmployeeID from WorkShift`
+`Select employeeID from employee INTERSECT Select EmployeeID from WorkShift`